Staff & Board

 Caitlin Pearce, Deputy Director

 Caitlin oversees campaigns and organizing for Riders Alliance.
-She brings a decade of experience in labor advocacy and a passion for making New York City a better place to work and live.
+She brings more than a decade of experience in labor advocacy and a passion for making New York City a better place to work and live.
 Caitlin previously served as Executive Director of Freelancers Union, where she fought to expand protections for independent workers, led a grassroots coalition to pass landmark wage theft legislation, and built a national model for worker-led organizing, growing the union’s membership to half a million freelancers.
 Caitlin holds a master’s degree from Johns Hopkins University and a bachelor’s degree from Bard College.

 Danny Pearlstein, Policy and Communications Director